 It’s time to be warm and begin to favor warm and moist food, the tastes sweet, sour and salty, steamed root vegetables, grains and legumes and of course apples!
 See my Ayurvedic Wellness facebook page (check that it's the one with Melanie MacDonald) for the fall post with seasonal food examples or look below....

-Just in the beginning of transitioning these two seasons have cucumber slices, celery, cauliflower, and other cooling vegetables from summertime as well as green apples.
+Just in the beginning of transitioning from summer, have cucumber slices, celery, cauliflower, and other cooling vegetables from summertime as well as green apples.
 Incorporate these for the rest of September and then dive into the foods of fall.
 See below for a list of ideas.

 Listen to the wisdom of your body…(crimes against wisdom is what it's called in ayurveda, it is what it's called when we don't adhere to what the body needs in any given moment, in sanskrit it's called prajnaparadha).